Miss Independent (Kelly Clarkson song)

-"Miss Independent" is a song by American singer Kelly Clarkson for her debut studio album Thankful (2003).
+"Miss Independent" is a song by American singer Kelly Clarkson from her debut studio album, Thankful (2003).
 Written by Clarkson, Christina Aguilera, Rhett Lawrence, and Matt Morris, with Lawrence serving as producer, it was released as the album's lead single by RCA Records on April 10, 2003, preceding its release by five days.
 The track was initially intended for Aguilera's fourth album, Stripped (2002), but was left half-finished.
 Lawrence later continued writing the song with Clarkson, who eventually recorded it.

-"Miss Independent" is a R&B-styled pop song, whose lyrics tell of a story of an independent woman who finally allows herself to lower her emotional and communication barriers in order to fall in love.
+"Miss Independent" is a R&B-styled pop song, whose lyrics tell of a story of a confident woman who finally allows herself to lower her emotional and communication barriers in order to fall in love.
 Its theme of self-sufficiency would later serve as a template for Clarkson's subsequent releases.
-The song generally received positive response from music critics, while criticism targeted the song's similarity to Aguilera's material.
+The song received mixed reviews from music critics, who applauded her attempt to break away from her American Idol persona, while criticism targeted the song's similarity to Aguilera's material.
 "Miss Independent" gave Clarkson her first Grammy nomination in the Best Female Pop Vocal Performance category at the 46th Grammy Awards in 2004.

 The song's commercial success helped in presenting Clarkson's "girl next door" image to the public and contributed in eliminating her American Idol persona.
-In the United States, "Miss Independent" peaked at number nine on the Billboard Hot 100 and number one on the Pop Songs chart.
+In the United States, "Miss Independent" peaked at number nine on the Billboard Hot 100 and number one on the Mainstream Top 40 chart.
 Internationally, the song attained top-10 positions in Australia, Canada, the Netherlands, and the United Kingdom.
 It was certified gold by the Recording Industry Association of America (RIAA) and Australian Recording Industry Association (ARIA).
 The song's accompanying music video was directed by Liz Friedlander, and featured Clarkson singing at a house party.
 Clarkson premiered the song during the second season of American Idol, and has included it in set lists in most of her concert tours.